-MW runs on Windows, Mac OS X and Linux, provided that a Java Runtime Environment (JRE) 1.5 or newer versions is installed.
-If you are using Windows and are not sure about this, go to java.com and the Web site will automatically install the latest Java software, just like you install a Flash player to a browser.
+MW runs on Windows, Mac OS X and Linux, provided that the computer has at least 128 MB of RAM and a Java Runtime Environment (JRE) 1.5 or newer versions is installed.
+If you are using Windows and are not sure about your Java version, please go to java.com and the Web site will automatically install the latest Java software, just like you install a Flash player to a browser.
 If you are a Mac OS X user, please run the "Software Update" wizard under the Apple Menu.

 MW and the Java Virtual Machine that supports it need considerable computing horse power to run.
-You may not enjoy running it on machines older than 5 years (e.g. Windows 98).
+Do not try to run MW if you are still using Windows 98, Mac OS 10.2, or older.

 Many schools do not have unlimited Internet bandwidth for each student.
 Therefore you may want to consider downloading MW and its accompanying materials, and using them locally.